 - 1. No, it's not very important for ginseng ,

-- 2. No, containers made from common domestic metals can not reduce the effects of ginseng and
+- 2. No, containers of ordinary domestic metals can not reduce the effects of ginseng and

 - 3. Taiwanese cooks ginseng in stainless steel and even in aluminum.

 I hope I did not disappoint you with this summary.
 Against the metal dishes for the alarm, I will not be hitting for the moment, because I have been working hard on caffeine , sleeping pills and pain-pills to destroy 30% of the population of (over) civilized lands.
 The poisoning of metals is a theme of my heart since my early childhood, so I write something more about it.

 Really dangerous metals are those we are not used to

 It is necessary to realize that different metals are differently dangerous.
 Great respect must be given to mercury, lead, cadmium, thallium, beryllium, in Iraq, Afghanistan and Kiev ahead of uranium, in the Fukushima area in addition to the plutonium and the KGB services also before the polonium.
 (Baryu, bismuth, osmium, and others apologize, but not for everyone.)
 We ought to pay real attention to these metals in food, mushrooms and snacks.
 (In mushrooms because they are their natural bio-accumulators.)
 Fortunately, however, kitchen utensils do not produce heavy metal, except for the lead used by the ancient Romans not only for water pipes but also for pots to thicken grape juice.